-Diana Neeves, a member of the firm’s Environmental + Utilities Group, focuses her practice on environmental, energy, telecommunications, and utilities law.
+Diana Neeves focuses her practice on environmental, energy, land use, and telecommunications law.

-Ms. Neeves handles litigation related to environmental and land use matters.
-She represents clients in disputes brought under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) and handles litigation involving asbestos contamination and exposure.
-Ms. Neeves’ litigation experience involves federal and state environmental enforcement actions and lawsuits between private parties.
+Diana handles litigation related to environmental and land use matters.
+She represents clients in disputes brought under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) and handles litigation involving chemical contamination and exposure.
+Her litigation experience involves federal and state environmental enforcement actions and lawsuits between private parties.
 She is a regular contributor to the firm's Environmental Law + blog.

-Ms. Neeves also helps defend municipalities nationwide in cases involving the federal Religious Land Use and Institutionalized Persons Act (RLUIPA), and regularly writes on the topic for another one of the firm's blog on the topic, RLUIPA Defense (www.rluipa-defense.com).
+Diana also helps defend municipalities nationwide in cases involving the federal Religious Land Use and Institutionalized Persons Act (RLUIPA), and regularly writes on the topic for another one of the firm's blogs, RLUIPA Defense.

 Environment and Energy

-Ms. Neeves regularly works with clients on the clean-up of contaminated properties, including Superfund sites.
+Diana regularly works with clients on the clean-up of contaminated properties, including Superfund sites.
 She assists clients with federal and state administrative compliance, including environmental remediation.
-Ms. Neeves helps represent a client who owns property which was contaminated by a previous owner, and she has been working with the state environmental agency to coordinate site clean-up.
+She also helps clients evaluate, manage, and limit environmental risk associated with business and property transactions.

-Ms. Neeves is part of the firm’s Utilities Group, which serves utility and energy clients on regulatory and environmental matters.
+Diana is part of the firm’s Utilities Group, which serves utility and energy clients on regulatory and environmental matters.
 She provides a range of transactional and compliance services.
 She helps clients navigate all local, state and federal permitting requirements, and works to ensure they are in compliance with all regulations.
-Ms. Neeves has recently been working with clients on energy and conservation matters in hearings before the New York State Public Service Commission.
+She has worked with clients on energy and conservation matters in hearings before the New York State Public Service Commission.

-Ms. Neeves is one of several Robinson+Cole attorneys involved in a pro bono project to combat poaching and illegal wildlife trafficking in Namibia, Africa by strengthening the country’s legislative framework.
-During law school, as part of the New York State Pro Bono Scholars Program, Ms. Neeves was a Pro Bono Scholar in the Criminal Law Special Litigation Unit of the Legal Aid Society.
+She was one of several Robinson+Cole attorneys involved in pro bono projects to combat poaching and illegal wildlife trafficking in Africa and Southeast Asia.
+During law school, as part of the New York State Pro Bono Scholars Program, Diana was a Pro Bono Scholar in the Criminal Law Special Litigation Unit of the Legal Aid Society.

-Prior to joining Robinson+Cole, Ms. Neeves was a judicial honors extern for U.S. District Judge Laura Taylor Swain of the United States District Court, Southern District of New York.
+Prior to joining Robinson+Cole, Diana was a judicial honors extern for a United States District Judge in the Southern District of New York.
 She also worked as a legal intern for an organization focused on water quality and related issues.
 She received a fellowship grant to provide nonprofit environmental legal services.